MicahElliott/mrswlf/README.md

 - Avoid untenable editor combo-key columns (eg, `pnb`, explanation below)

-Mrs. Thumbo is ~easy~ possible to learn if you've been in Colemak land and thinking it could be better: in the "Wolf layout only ~4 high-impact keys have changed significantly (10 total), and most feel intuitive: **l o m a**.
+Mrs. Thumbo is ~easy~ possible to learn if you've been in Colemak land and thinking it could be better: in the "Wolf" layout only ~4 high-impact keys have changed significantly (10 total), and most feel intuitive: **l o m a**.
 The home row has all the same keys and only **m** and **a** have changed (capitalized significant changes).